google/eng-practices/review/reviewer/looking-for.md

 reformatting as one CL, and then send another CL with their functional changes after that.

+## Consistency

+What if the existing code is inconsistent with the style guide?
+Per our [code review principles](standard.md#principles), the style guide is the absolute authority: if something is required by the style guide, the CL should follow the guidelines.

+Otherwise, if the style guideline is more a recommendation and not a requirement, then it's a judgment call whether the new code should be consistent with the style guide or the surrounding code.
+Bias towards following the style guide unless the local inconsistency would be too confusing.

+If no other rule applies, the author should maintain consistency with the existing code.

+Either way, encourage the author to file a bug and add a TODO for cleaning up existing code.

 ## Documentation

 If a CL changes how users build, test, interact with, or release code, check to